ToshioCP/Gobject-tutorial/gfm/sec6.md

 The emission is done with `g_signal_emit_by_name` instead of `g_signal_emit`.
 The return value of `t_int_div` is TNumber type object However, because TNumber is abstract, the actual type of the object is TInt.
-- 99-104: A function with unary minus operator.
+- 95-100: A function with unary minus operator.
-- 106-113: `to_s` function.
+- 102-109: `to_s` function.
 This function converts int to string.
 For example, if the value of the object is 123, then the result is a string "123".
+The caller should free the string if it becomes useless.
-- 115- 132: `t_int_class_init`.
+- 111- 128: `t_int_class_init`.
-- 121-126: Overrides the class methods.
+- 117-122: Overrides the class methods.
 For example, if `t_number_add` is called on a TInt object, then the function calls the class method `*tnumber_class->add`.
 The pointer points `t_int_add` function.
 Therefore, `t_int_add` is called finally.
-- 134-148: Instance creation functions are the same as before.
+- 130-144: Instance creation functions are the same as before.

 ## TDouble object.